 A used lead-acid battery is not hazardous waste when you are returning it directly to an original lead-acid battery manufacturer or supplier, whether the manufacturer or supplier is picking it up from you, or you are having it shipped to the manufacturer or supplier by a contracted transporter.
 These batteries are considered to be "returned goods" under the HWR, and you are not required to register them as hazardous waste.
-A list of eligible manufacturers and suppliers follows in Appendix 1.
+The following web site provides a list of qualified Recycling Regulation producers: